qualityland/Matthes_Python_Crash_Course_3e/src/online_resources_site/docs/updates/first_printing.md

 ```

 ### Chapter 19

+On page 416, the sentence

+> Make a new *urls.py* file in the directory *ll_project/accounts/* and add the following...

+should instead read:

+> Make a new *urls.py* file in the directory *learning_log/accounts/* and add the following...

+On page 417 under *The login Template* the path to the `accounts/` directory should be `learning_log/accounts/`, not `ll_project/accounts/`.
+The full path to the `login.html` template should be: `learning_log/accounts/templates/registration/login.html`.

+Also on page 417, the word *Settting* should only have two Ts.

 On page 425, in the grayed out code for *models.py*, the `text` attribute should be lowercase: